 Other changes (non-exhaustive list)

+For the essential requirement set out in Article 3.1.a, the assessment shall also take into account the reasonably foreseeable conditions of use;

+The essential requirements set out in Article 3.2 refer also to the efficient use of radio spectrum.

-No publication of the public interfaces from network operators (Article 4.2 R&TTE is removed);
+No publication of the public interfaces from network operators (Article 4.2 R&TTE was removed);

-Manufacturer’s notification to member states of radio equipment that uses frequencies which are not harmonised throughout EU is no longer required (Article 6.4 R&TTED is removed).
+Manufacturer’s notification to member states of radio equipment that uses frequencies which are not harmonised throughout EU is no longer required (Article 6.4 R&TTED was removed);

 What happens with Commission Decisions taken according to R&TTED?